Aragonese

 - Future Visions

-- The future vision for Aragon includes sustainable development, cultural preservation, and increased global engagement.
+- Future visions include sustainable development, cultural revival, and increased global engagement.

 - Youth Leadership Roles